jakofranko/cb/README.md

 ## General Information

+Don't forget to also run these commands on a fresh pull in order to get all the libraries I use:
+<pre>npm install; bower install</pre>

+Once you have those installed, you can run the app and run the test suite.

 <pre>npm start</pre>
 Will run the app at localhost:3000

 <pre>npm test</pre>
 Will run the [Mocha](http://www.mochajs.org) test suite, which is the test framework I use.

-Don't forget to also run these commands on a fresh pull in order to get all the libraries I use:
-<pre>npm install; bower install</pre>

 Uses [MongoDB](http://www.mongodb.org/) for the database, and [Mongoose](http://mongoosejs.com/) as the driver.
 Don't forget to run